| Go to: | 01 On-Line Directory | Book Info |

 The Window can be used during recording or playback.
 Data already recorded is not altered.

-Windows.
-That is, the same data can be sent to different instruments, but
+You can "layer" and "split" sequences much like Combinations by using Windows.
+That is, the same data can be sent to different instruments, but only the windowed instruments will sound at the appropriate time.

 To hear what you just recorded, you RESET the clock back to zero, then press START.
 This time the steno reads back (plays on the keyboard) what was written.